Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Blurbs/Rebirth Short Story.md

 ---
 Memoir about someone slowing losing their five senses, ending with them going blind.
 Nobody notices this change, and his words seem to slide right off them.
 In the end, the main character is "reborn," and the story closes with them dumping their old self into the ocean.

+**Begin with the Main Character vomiting.
+Their proposal has failed.
+Set the stage for changing preferences.

+The world slows.
+Nothing seems to change even as familiarity is lost.
+This is the first time they lose a sense.
+It starts with touch, with the world sliding off and becoming indistinct.
+People began to forget their face.
+They begin to forget their face.

+A few months pass.
+They’ve become a recluse.
+Their savings should be dwindling, but money keeps flowing in.
+They lose their hearing and sense of taste.
+The previous joys are now horrific, and they can feel themselves wince every time they take a bite of tasteless food.

+Nothing has changed.
+Society moves on.
+They’ve got a job.
+It’s slowly shown that the main character is now blind.
+Whereas before they were a prospector/foreman, they now work in an office doing menial labor.
+It’s unknown how old they are.

+Finally, the main character emerges triumphant.
+They regain their sight, and are beloved by all.
+Whereas before, everything was stagnant, it now moves.
+Until you look inside their mind.
+They’re trapped.
+It’s a complete rebirth–a metamorphosis–and they’ve been left behind.
+As they feel their new self, their new face, go to the balcony where everything first change, they decide to jump into the sea before the story cuts off.**

 I stared off the balcony and into the sea, where waves sent foam crashing into me.
 The salty smell cut through the air and assaulted my nostrils, settling in peacefully amongst the vomit.
 It wasn't enough to balance the sensations.
 As I emptied my stomach in time with the waves, I blithely let the salt of my tears drop to the sea as well.